A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure

-VOF methods such as those developed by Baraldi et al.~\cite{baraldi2014mass}, Dodd and Ferrante~\cite{dodd2014fast} and Dodd et al.~\cite{dodd2021vof} are good starting points to develop numerical tools for supercritical atomization.
-Even though these works are developed for incompressible liquids with or without phase change, they are computationally efficient and present a mass-conserving, sharp interface tracking.
-Extending the methodologies presented in~\cite{baraldi2014mass,dodd2014fast,dodd2021vof} to handle compressible two-phase flows coupled with real-gas thermodynamics provides an efficient numerical tool to study supercritical liquid injection.
-Few works address the extension of VOF methods to compressible liquids~\cite{bo2014volume,duret2018pressure}, much less address the non-ideal thermodynamics at high pressures.
-Therefore, a clear gap in the literature needs to be filled.
+VOF methods such as those developed by Baraldi et al.~\cite{baraldi2014mass}, Dodd and Ferrante~\cite{dodd2014fast} and Dodd et al.~\cite{dodd2021vof} are good starting points to develop numerical tools for transcritical atomization.
+Even though these works are developed for incompressible liquids with or without phase change, they are computationally efficient and satisfy mass conservation while keeping a sharp interface.
+Recently, this methodology has also been extended to two-phase flows with phase change where the gas phase is compressible~\cite{dodd2021analysis}.
+Few works address the extension of VOF methods to compressible liquids~\cite{bo2014volume,duret2018pressure,denner2018pressure}, much less address the non-ideal thermodynamics at high pressures.

-The authors are aware of other works and methods to solve compressible two-phase flows.
-However, they don't satisfy the main goals the present work aims to achieve.
-They often present complex interface tracking algorithms and are computationally expensive, even before coupling any thermodynamic model to resolve the fluid states and the interface LTE solution.

-In this paper, a numerical methodology to solve low-Mach-number, compressible two-phase flows at supercritical pressures is introduced.
-The necessary governing equations are presented in Section~\ref{sec:governing} and a summary of the thermodynamic model used to represent non-ideal fluids is presented in Section~\ref{sec:thermo}.
+This paper introduces a numerical methodology to solve low-Mach-number, compressible two-phase flows at supercritical pressures.
+A discussion on the applicability and limitations of the proposed model is presented in Section~\ref{sec:descr}.
+The necessary governing equations are presented in Section~\ref{sec:governing} and a summary of the thermodynamic model used to represent non-ideal fluids is presented in Appendix~\ref{apn:thermo}.
 In Section~\ref{sec:interface}, we extend the VOF method from Baraldi et al.~\cite{baraldi2014mass} to track compressible liquids with phase change.
 The main bulk of the numerical approach and algorithm to solve the governing equations is presented in Section~\ref{sec:numerical}.
-To ease the computational cost, the pressure-correction method by Dodd and Ferrante~\cite{dodd2014fast} and Dodd et al.~\cite{dodd2021vof} for incompressible flows is extended to low-Mach-number flows with phase change.
-Thus, a FFT method can be used to solve the PPE.
-Finally, Section~\ref{sec:results} presents some test problems to validate the methodology and determine its viability to simulate liquid injection at supercritical pressures.
+To ease the computational cost, the pressure-correction method by Dodd and Ferrante~\cite{dodd2014fast} for incompressible flows is extended to low-Mach-number flows with phase change.
+Thus, an FFT method can be used to solve the PPE.
+Finally, Section~\ref{sec:results} presents some test problems to verify the methodology and determine its viability to simulate liquid injection at supercritical pressures.